PETA's Vital Work

 Not Ours to Eat

-PETA exposes what happens to the billions of animals who are abused and killed in the food industry every year, calls on authorities to hold abusers to account, and makes eating vegan easy and popular.
+PETA exposes how animals are abused and killed in the food industry, calls on authorities to hold abusers to account, and makes vegan eating easy and popular.

 Animals are